 We at Covenant long to see Christ’s Kingdom advancing in our community, nation, and world.

 We engage in ministries that touch the world around us in the name of Christ through Word and deed.
-We participate in a variety of local service projects and in annual mission trips to Port Gibson, Mississippi, and the Lummi Indian Reservation near Bellingham, Washington.
+We participate in a variety of local service projects and in an annual mission trip to Port Gibson, Mississippi.

 We also provide prayer and financial support to ministries and missionaries near and far.